-I watched this film in a film interpretation class in school.
+I watched this film in a class called “Reading Films” in school.
 The professor, before starting it, said, “Hollywood is scared of this movie.”
-And I see why.
+I can see why.

-Freedom and liberation is certainly the film’s theme.
+Freedom and liberation are themes of Farewell to Hollywood — though perhaps in different ways than Corra himself would describe.
 Reggie’s parents at first seem over-protective and churlish.
 They’re concerned as any parents would be when their dying daughter starts hanging out with a much older man.
 Then the film gets dark.

 As viewers, we can barely believe the audio: Reggie walks into her bedroom.
 Her mother asks if she’s wired with a mic.
 Reggie lies, “I’m not wired.”